Master of Science Admission Requirements

 Applicants are required to take either the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
 The GMAT is preferred and applicants should take the GMAT unless it is not available.

 Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
-The minimum acceptable TOEFL score is 560 paper-based test or 220 computer-based test.
-However, applicants admitted with TOEFL scores of less than 600 paper-based test or 250 computer-based test are required to take English Language Instruction (ELI) courses.
-The TOEFL requirement is waived only for applicants who have earned a bachelor's or advanced degree within the last 5 years from an accredited institution in the United States, Australia, Canada, New Zealand, Singapore or the United Kingdom.
+The minimum acceptable TOEFL score is 560 on the paper-based test or 83 on the internet-based test.
+However, applicants admitted with TOEFL scores of less than 600 on the paper-based test or 100 on the internet-based test are required to take English Language Instruction (ELI) courses.
+The TOEFL requirement is waived only for applicants who have earned a bachelor’s or advanced degree within the last 5 years from an accredited institution in the United States, Australia, Canada, New Zealand, Singapore or the United Kingdom.

 TIM MS Program Specific Requirements